Snowbird Medical Insurance for Canadians Escaping Winter’s Wrath

-Your number one snowbird home insurance tip is to contact your home insurer to see if they have requirements that must be met in order to ensure your coverage stays in force while you’re down south.
-Often they’ll require that you have someone check in on the house on a regular basis, and ask that you winterize your home to ensure it can weather the season without incident.
+It’s essential that you contact your home insurer to see if they have requirements that must be met to ensure your coverage stays in force while you’re down south.
+Often, they’ll require that you have someone check in on your home on a regular basis.
+They may also ask that you winterize your home to ensure it can weather the season without incident.
 Freezing pipes, for example, are all too common when there is no one home for months at a time.

-- Call your telephone, cable, internet, and/or satellite provider to temporarily suspend your service for the time you’re away (make sure doing this though doesn’t interfere with your home monitoring system if you have one).
+- Call your telephone, cable, Internet, and/or satellite provider to suspend your service for the time you’re away (make sure doing this doesn’t interfere with your home monitoring system if you have one).

-- Cancel any regular deliveries you have coming to the home (e.g. newspapers).
+- Pause any regular deliveries you have coming to the home (e.g. newspapers).

 - Arrange to have your mail forwarded.

-- Ask a trust neighbour to regularly pick up any junk mail or flyers that end up in your mailbox or at the front door.
+- Ask a trusted neighbour to regularly pick up any junk mail or flyers that end up in your mailbox or at the front door.

-Just like home insurance, the best snowbird auto insurance tip is to reach out to your auto insurance provider.
+- The best snowbird auto insurance tip is to reach out to your auto insurance provider.
 If you’ll be driving down to your sunny destination and staying there for a while, some auto insurers may require that you notify them of your plans.
-Also, by reaching out to them they’ll be able to make sure you’re fully covered wherever your travels take you.
-For example, did you know your Canadian auto insurance isn’t valid in Mexico?
-Additionally, they’ll be able to review your coverage options to ensure you’re adequately protected.
-Depending on what your policy’s current liability limit is, they may recommend that you up it given that claims can be high in the U.S.
+Also, by reaching out to them they can make sure you’re fully covered wherever your travels take you.
+For example, they can review your coverage options to ensure you’re adequately protected.
+Depending on your policy’s current liability limit, they may recommend that you increase it given that auto claims can be high in the U.S.

 - If your licence plates, auto insurance, or driver’s licence will expire while you’re away, make sure you renew them before leaving.

-- Take your car in to a trusted mechanic for a tune-up and let him know that you’re taking it on a long drive so that he give it the special attention it needs.
+- Take your car in to a trusted mechanic for a tune-up and explain that you’re taking it on a long drive so it gets the special attention it needs.

 - Make sure your vehicle is equipped with a spare tire and jack.

-- Consider joining a roadside assistance program that can help you in Canada and outside of the country.
+- Consider joining a roadside assistance program that can assist you with automobile emergencies in Canada and internationally.

-* The average savings found on insurancehotline.com for emergency medical travel insurance for single travellers, age 60 – 75, for single trips of 90 days or more, as compared with the published rates of 3 Financial Institutions for their equivalent emergency medical travel insurance.
+* The average savings found on InsuranceHotline.com for emergency medical travel insurance for single travellers, age 60 – 75, for single trips of 90 days or more, as compared with the published rates of three financial institutions for their equivalent emergency medical travel insurance.
 Actual savings vary depending on number of travellers, age, trip duration, medical conditions, and coverage selected.
 Based on research as of July 28, 2017.